hallmanm/portfolio/projects/template-generator/README.md

 The "Master Module" is an application that allows CMS users to dynamically create marketing modules without any engineering efforts.

 ## Usage
 The application is meant to be an "extension" within a headless CMS.
-The contents from master_module.html can be directly included into the CMS extension.
+The contents from <a href="https://github.com/hallmanm/portfolio/blob/main/projects/template-generator/master-module.html">master_module.html</a> can be directly included into the CMS extension.
 Typically, the CMS will import the extension as an iframe.

 ## Integrations with CMS